The Magpie winter roost at Berengrave

 Flooding occurs each year, to varying degrees.
 The quarry does have an outlet to the north, but with recent increasing annual seasonal rainfall the water level can vary by about one to one and a half metres, and may remain high during the summer months, leading to a dieback of some of the more mature trees.

-Roosting behaviour during a partial solar eclipse
+A one-off: roosting behaviour during a partial solar eclipse.

+Yup, watch a local spot long enough and a real oddity comes along.
 Although not a totality, this event gave an opportunity to watch how birds can be fooled into roosting.
 Unfortunately the day itself, March 20th 2015, was dull and overcast, so the observable change in light intensity was not as dramatic as might have been, but a small amount of noteworthy gathering was seen.

 On my arrival one hour before the fullest extent of the eclipse, two birds were on view.
 A further 22 birds arrived during the next hour, but none adopted the 'pre-roost gathering' behaviour of sitting together until at first three moved into one of the routinely-used trees to sit out the eclipse, another five joining them at the dullest time.
 Only one bird, two minutes before the time of the eclipse, actually entered the roost.
+Wimp(!)

 Other species roosting at Berengrave